tkw1536/GitManager/README.md

 clean working tree, i.e. those where ```git status``` shows a message.
 5. ```git-manager state``` -- Shows all repositories for which the local branch is not equal to the remote branch.
+6. ```git-manager reconfigure``` -- Updates configuration file with repositories found in a specific folder

 ## Configuration